-The Russell Group represents 24 leading UK universities which are research led and offer an outstanding teaching and learning experience as well as unrivalled links with businesses and the public sector.
+The Russell Group represents 24 leading UK universities which are committed to maintaining the very best research, an outstanding teaching and learning experience and unrivalled links with business and the public sector.
 Students at Russell Group universities have outstanding opportunities to learn, develop, and realise their full potential in their future careers.

-Download a copy of the Russell Group’s main publication Informed Choices on selecting post-16 choices here.
+Click the link to access the Russell Group’s website Informed Choices on selecting post-16 choices HERE.

 For a full list of Russell Group Universities click here.

 The Government’s main website on student finance including a student finance calculator

 MoneySavingExpert – Comprehensive information from the respected journalist Martin Lewis’s website.